bayganik/mmGame-Engine-Raylib-ECS/README.md

+## Update Jan 02, 2025
+    Updated to Raylib-cs 7.0.
+Everything works and there were no breaks.

 ## Update June 06, 2024
     Added a ContentManager to Scene for uniform access to assets.
 Assumes you have a folder named "Assets".
     You can changed that by updating BaseContnetFolder property.